About the Point-of-Care Ultrasound (POCUS) Certification Academy™

 Spun out of ARDMS in 2016 to meet the exclusive needs of physicians, APCA is dedicated to continual learning and providing high-quality and compassionate patient care through certification.
 APCA joins ARDMS in furthering its long-standing mission of raising the global standards of excellence in healthcare and patient safety.

-The POCUS Assessment Committee has a leading role in the development of the certificates and certifications of the POCUS Certification Academy.
-The Committee is composed of volunteers who are subject-matter experts and are leading the practice by building the future of point-of-care ultrasound in action.
+The POCUS council members has a leading role in the development of the certificates and certifications of the POCUS Certification Academy.
+The council members are composed of volunteers who are subject-matter experts and are leading the practice by building the future of point-of-care ultrasound in action.
 They work with Inteleos staff and more than 50 other volunteers to develop high standards and credentials with the goal of improving global healthcare.
 Due to the dynamic nature of POCUS, we approach development as an ongoing process and we are always refining our programs to be better.

 Ernesto Brauer, MD, FACP, FCCP, ABSM, is a graduate of the National University of Mexico City.
 He trained in internal medicine, pulmonary and critical medicine at Mount Sinai Medical Center in Milwaukee, WI.
 He has been practicing since 1986 and specializes in the care of critically ill and injured postoperative patients.
 His interests also include the difficult airway and ultrasound.
 He is also a clinical associate professor of medicine at the University of Wisconsin School of Medicine and Public Health.
 He is board certified in Internal Medicine, Geriatrics, Pulmonary, Critical Care, Sleep and Adult Echocardiography.